Ishwaryambika92/Visualizing-Housing-Market-Trends-An-Analysis-of-Sale-Prices-and-Features-using-Tableau/README.md

-# 🏠 Housing Market Trends: An Analysis of Sale Prices and Features using Tableau
+# 🏠 Housing Market Trends

 An interactive Tableau dashboard project that analyzes housing market trends to uncover insights into property prices, house features, and renovation impacts.